ACLU of Delaware v. Dept. of Corrections

 The Delaware Freedom of Information Act (FOIA) is a critical tool to facilitate public awareness and government accountability.
 Yet many state agencies continue to deny access to the very information FOIA was designed to make more transparent.

-We stand firm in the belief that incarcerated people should not be denied the information or assistance necessary to exercise their civil rights.
-The right to vote is a cornerstone of our democracy, and voter education is critical to upholding it.
-When upheld as intended, FOIA can and should be a powerful tool in helping to educate the voting public.
+We stand firm in the belief that all incarcerated people should never be denied the information, care, or assistance they need and are constitutionally guarenteed.
+When upheld as intended, FOIA can and should be a powerful tool in helping to ensure the civil rights and liberties of vulnerable populations are protected.

 Case Number: